Don't Look Any Further

 "Don't Look Any Further" is a song by American singer Dennis Edwards featuring American singer-songwriter Siedah Garrett, released in April 1984 by Motown from the singer's debut album by the same name (1984).
 The song is written by Franne Golde, Dennis Lambert and Duane Hitchings, while Lambert produced it.
 It peaked at No. 2 on the US Billboard Black Singles chart and No. 72 on the Billboard Hot 100.
-In the UK, the song peaked at No. 45.
+On the UK singles chart, the song peaked at No. 45.

-Guitar, bass and drum programming were by Paul Jackson, Jr.
+Guitar, bass and drum programming were by Paul Jackson Jr.

 Sampling

 The recording is renowned for having been sampled by many prominent artists.